godwnwaswa/DrissChain/README.md

 ### Generate your keys

-If you haven't had a DrissChain key pair before, hop over to `./utils/`, on the command line, type:
+If you haven't had a Drisschain key pair before, hop over to `./utils/`, on the command line, type:

 ```
 node keygen.js